 That’s why you invested in your own mobile space.

 To replicate your best sleep at home, choose a mattress you love—built to the specifications of your RV or camper frame.
 Companies like Brooklyn Bedding offer their most popular sleep solutions in all the right sizes for your home away from home.
 Best of all, as an American made company, they handcraft your mattress on demand in their very own factory in Phoenix.
 Among their offerings is the highest value, number one selling Brooklyn Signature Hybrid mattress, along with their most popular hybrid with advanced cooling, the Brooklyn Aurora.
-For those on a budget, they offer the all-foam Brooklyn Wanderlust and the Brooklyn Bowery Hybrid.
+For those on a budget, they offer the all-foam Brooklyn Wanderlust and the Brooklyn Arctic Dreams.

 KEEPING IT CLEAN